giuthas/satkit/docs/SATKIT_development_guide.markdown

 speaking](https://docs.python.org/3/reference/import.html#packages) -- any .py
 file and a regular package is a directory that contains a `__init__.py` file and possibly some other `.py` files.
-In SATKIT `__init__.py` files are used for two purposes: Defineing the public API of the module and running any initialisation that is needed.
+In SATKIT `__init__.py` files are used for two purposes: Defining the public API of the module and running any initialization that is needed.
 For an example have a look at `satkit/__init__.py`.

 ## Versioning